 Your home will be valued by an independent estate agent.
 We will send you an offer letter explaining how much we will sell the home for and the conditions of sale.
 You then have 12 weeks to write to us with your decision.
 If you disagree with the valuation you can appeal to the District Valuer.
 You will need to submit your grounds for appeal in writing to Tenancy Management who will request a re-determination.

-You can also call the Right to Buy Agent service on 0300 123 0913.
+You can also call the Right to Buy Agent service.
 They offer free advice on finding out if you're eligible, how to complete the application and where to get legal and financial help.